rashmitpankhania/head-first-java-notes/CH12/notes.md

 one important advantage of the inner class is that we can have multiple implementations of the same methods many times

 one more important is that anytime time we want a separate class but still want that class to be part of the another class just make inner class

+this book is getting more and more exciting and i loved it

+a good way to make software is divide it into smaller versions